A Day No Pigs Would Die: Background

-Robert Newton Peck was born on February 17, 1928, in Ticonderoga, New York to Frank Haven Peck and Lucile Dornburgh Peck, who may have had an interest in the tenets of Shakerism.
+Robert Newton Peck was born on February 17, 1928, in Ticonderoga, New York, to Frank Haven Peck and Lucile Dornburgh Peck, who may have had an interest in the tenets of Shakerism.
 He served as a machine-gunner in the 88th Infantry Division during World War II, and then upon returning home in 1947 enrolled in Rollins College.
 After graduating in 1953, Peck began taking courses at Cornell Law School, but never finished.
 He pursued multiple careers during his adult life, including working as a lumberjack, in a paper mill, and he even killed hogs.
 Eventually, Peck began working as an advertising scriptwriter for American Home Products.

 Peck had long believed that "the brutal truths of farm life survival are quite beautiful", and had wanted to write about them since he was eleven.
 It took him thirty-three years to do so.
-Peck starting publishing young adult novels at the age of forty-four, using the time he spent commuting to and from New York City – ten hours a week – to write; working this way, he produced the manuscripts for five young adult novels in just three years.
+Peck starting publishing young-adult novels at the age of forty-four, using the time he spent commuting to and from New York City – ten hours a week – to write; working this way, he produced the manuscripts for five young-adult novels in just three years.
 A Day No Pigs Would Die was written over the course of three weeks and became Peck's first published work.

 Plot summary

-While skipping school one day, twelve-year-old Rob Peck finds himself assisting a neighbor's cow through the delivery of a pair of calves (and saving her life from her goiter).
-He is injured in the process but eventually recovers and the farmer whose animals he helped gives Rob a piglet.
+While skipping school one day, twelve-year-old Robert Newton Peck finds himself assisting a neighbor's cow through the delivery of a pair of calves (and saving her life from her goiter).
+He is injured in the process but eventually recovers and the farmer whose animals he helped gives Rob a piglet as a present.
 He names the piglet Pinky.
-Pinky quickly becomes Rob's best friend and closest companion save for his father, Haven, a butcher working to save money to pay off the Peck family's farm.
-Unfortunately, Pinky is barren and they eventually decide that they have to kill the piglet if it cannot bring the family any more piglets or profit.
+Pinky quickly becomes Rob's best friend and closest companion save for his father, Haven, an illiterate middle-aged butcher working to save money to pay off the Peck family's farm.
+Rob's goal is for Pinky to become a brood sow so he can sell her piglets and lift his family out of poverty.

+As the pig grows, it turns out to be sterile, but in otherwise good health.
+Eventually the family faces such economic hardship that Pinky is slaughtered.
 Robert hates his father when he kills Pinky but understands that his father is heartbroken as well.
-Rob's father, Haven, dies in his sleep a few months later and Rob discovers while doing random chores that his father had been trying to teach himself to write.
+Rob's father dies in his sleep a few months later and Rob discovers while doing random chores that his father had been trying to teach himself to write.